isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-does-raccoon-poop-look-like.markdown

 smell are key indicators in case of invasion.
 **So, what does raccoon poop look like?
 Well, raccoon poop is brown in color (dark to light brown) and appears like an elongated pinky finger on the ground. **
 - **The poop's size is about 3 to 6 inches long.
 Raccoon droppings can be piled in a cluster form or slightly scattered within the area. **
 **Raccoon poop (fresh) has a strong odor that can be detected from a couple of feet away.
-Raccoon poop is very contagious as it houses roundworms and bacteria that transmit diseases such as hantavirus and histoplasmosis.�**
+Raccoon poop is very contagious as it houses roundworms and bacteria that transmit diseases such as hantavirus and histoplasmosis. **
 [amazon bestseller="Best Raccoons Repellent" items="2" template="table"]
 https://www.youtube.com/watch?v=aY6q-C_XzrY
 ## Details: What Does Raccoon Poop Look Like?